Application | Advertising | FAQ | Contact Us

 Outstanding students pursuing the Fast-Track (Full-Time) program of study in the Fall term of entry are considered both for scholarships and an internship within the Temerlin Advertising Institute.
 These awards are based on academic merit and require submission of the GRE.

 Checklist Summary of Required Application Materials* (additional information below):

 *Current SMU Undergraduate Students applying to the Accelerated M.A. in Advertising have abbreviated application materials outlined here.

 Submission Deadline and Application Fee

-Applications may be submitted for consideration into the Fast-Track (Full-Time), Part-Time, or the Masters Certificate programs for entry beginning in the Fall or Spring terms.
-Consideration for awards will only be available for applicants applying to the Fast-Track (Full-Time) program for entry into in the fall term.
-Spring term of entry, Part-Time, and Masters Certificate applicants are not eligible for awards or internship consideration.
+Applications may be submitted for consideration into the Fast-Track (Full-Time), Part-Time, or the Masters Certificate programs for entry beginning in the Fall, Summer or Spring terms.
+Consideration for awards will be available to candidates that complete submission with all materials prior to the priority or standard listed deadlines.
 To assure full admissions consideration, applications should be completed online and ALL supporting materials pertaining to the application for admission should be delivered to the Meadows Graduate Office BEFORE the following deadlines:

 Fall Entry Application Dates:

 Applications will be available for submission beginning in September.
 Priority consideration will be given to applicants who have submitted fully by January 15.
 Standard submission deadline is March 15.
 Final Deadline for consideration for the Fall term admission only will be May 15.
 Scholarship and Research/Teaching Assistantship consideration will be given to admitted candidates that completed their submission by the Priority or Standard deadlines and that have submitted official GRE scores.

 Applications will be available for submission beginning in September and must be completed by May 1.